 The Republic of Ireland is the third-largest island in Europe.
 Known for its incredible history, rich culture, scenic beauty, and high human development index, it’s one of the most popular study destinations.
 Its universities rank in the top 3 percent worldwide, providing exemplary education.
 Further, it is home to myriad multinational companies, making the country a global employment hub.
-If you’re planning to study abroad in Ireland and live your dream, this quick guide is just for you.
+If you’re planning to study in Ireland and live your dream, this quick guide is just for you.

 Global peace index